openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/ldp_vp.json}}

-Note: the VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the client id of the verifier.
+Note: the VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the Client ID of the verifier.
 This allows the verifier to detect replay of a presentation as recommended in (#preventing-replay).

 ## AnonCreds